DoctorWkt/CSCv2/Instructions.md

 ## Function Calls

-Even though the CPU architecture is Harvard style, there is a way to perform function calls as long as there are only 16 callers or less to the function.
+Even though the CPU architecture is Harvard style, there is a way to perform function calls as long as there are only sixteen callers or less to the function.

 It works as follows.
 Each function caller loads a "caller id" into either the A or B register before jumping to the function.
 The function saves the caller id.
-Just before the end of the function, the function loads the stored caller id into the Flags register with an instruction sequence ending with a *TBF* instruction.
+Just before the end of the function, the function loads the stored caller id into the Flags register with an instruction sequence ending with a TBF instruction.

 The Flags register now holds one of the sixteen caller ids.
 We can now use a 2-dimensional instruction to jump back to the instruction following the